mfem/web/src/workshop.md

 Please [register for the workshop](https://docs.google.com/forms/d/e/1FAIpQLSc31dyl4hUQi8TvQryPYZUjbUPAAdyVTqS0ccahCoIdpFMjrg/viewform?usp=header) online.
 The deadline to register is **Wednesday, August 27**.

-After registering, in-person attendees will receive a follow-up form for the registration fee (*exact amount TBD, but in the $100-$200 range*), which will cover food and other expenses.
+A couple weeks after registering, in-person attendees will receive a follow-up form for the registration fee ($100), which will cover food and other expenses.
 In-person attendees will also be welcomed to select optional MFEM-branded items (t-shirt, pint glass, etc.) for purchase.